tushar-sharma/tushar-sharma.github.io/_posts/2018-12-20-decoding-ndtv-dawin-theory.md

 4. Two young students

-I wander why there was no evolutionary biologist invited to the panel while discussing evolution. without lawyers.
+I wander why there was no evolutionary biologist invited to the panel while discussing evolution.
+It's akin to discussing some laws without lawyers.
 I would love to hear the defense of "evolution" by biologist like Richard Dawkins or Amitabh Joshi.
 Speech by Amitabh Joshi on evolution<sup><a href='#fn:2' rel='footnote'>2</a></sup>.

 <img src="https://media.giphy.com/media/19tv1qZSYGO2nsUChn/giphy.gif" alt="Expert funny picture" >